Survivor Advocacy & Healing - CAPE

-The Center for Advocacy, Prevention, & Empowerment (CAPE) promotes healing by providing advocacy and support for survivors of sexual assault, relationship violence, stalking, and sexual harassment.
-For those who have survived and are surviving gender-based violence, you are not alone!
+The Center for Advocacy, Prevention, & Empowerment (CAPE) promotes healing by providing advocacy and support for those impacted by interpersonal violence, such as sexual assault, relationship violence, stalking, and sexual harassment.
+You are not alone.

 All CAPE services are confidential and free of charge.